 In the old town you can shop, drink and eat very well.
 In a mixture of old and new there are stores, bars, restaurants and cafes of all kinds.
 Located in the shadow of an old castle, this neighborhood offers many parks with benches and fountains.
-Buy local handicrafts and souvenirs - you can choose between small boutiques and big brand stores.
+Buy local handicrafts and souvenirs you can choose between small boutiques and big brand stores.
 Indulge in a Turkish massage or take a Turkish bath.
 Don't miss the fish market where you can taste all kinds of exotic seafood.

-Fethive Fish Market Link

-36°37'15.06"N 29° 6'40.70"E

-Fethiye fish market is not far from the port but now lies embraced by the rest of the city.
+Fethive Fish Market Link 36°37'15.06"N 29° 6'40.70"E Fethiye fish market is not far from the port but now lies embraced by the rest of the city.
 It is actually an old 'kervansaray' where travellers came and stayed overnight and housed their camels or donkeys in the same building.

-FETHIYE FISH MARKET IS MORE THAN JUST FISH

-It has many typically arched doorways and is a very attractive building.
+FETHIYE FISH MARKET IS MORE THAN JUST FISH It has many typically arched doorways and is a very attractive building.
 Nestled into the little arches on the exterior of the building are a dying race of masters of fading trades.
-HOW TO CHOOSE YOUR MEAL the fish stalls and then set around the kervansaray walls, within the enclosed area are the restaurants, all specialising in preparing seafood of any kind to your choice.
+HOW TO CHOOSE YOUR MEAL The very centre of the market has the fish stalls and then set around the kervansaray walls, within the enclosed area are the restaurants, all specialising in preparing seafood of any kind to your choice.
 After choosing your fish, octopus, prawns, lobster, or whatever, you simply tell the fishmonger which way you would like to eat it.
+They will obligingly clean the catch and deliver it to your restaurant's chef in the manner you choose.